lauderdice/carclassifier/README.md

 The app is structured as both a template-based Flask application and an API which could be used completely independently.

-The "frontend" directory contains a plain Javascript frontend which uses the Flask API but currently it is not yet implemented completely.
+The __frontend__ directory contains a plain Javascript frontend which uses the Flask API but currently it is not yet implemented completely.

-[a relative link] /frontend
+The __backend__ directory contains the Flask web app / API.
+The subdirectory __backend.app.classification_model__ contains a script for creating the Tensorflow model.